Global Education, International Teachers

 At Participate Learning, our teachers are ambassadors of their heritages and cultures.
 They travel from all corners of the world to take part in meaningful exchanges in U.S. classrooms.
-The impact they have on their students in the states strengthens student outcomes and promotes cultural understanding by helping them to develop into empathetic, problem-solving global citizens.
+The impact they have on their students in the states strengthens student outcomes and promotes cultural understanding by helping them to develop into empathetic, problem-solving global leaders.

-We believe that our ambassadors are among the very best educators in the world, and that they leave a long-lasting impact on their students, schools, and communities in the United States; Yuning Pan is a third-year ambassador who is originally from Guangdong Province, China.
+We believe that our ambassador teachers are among the very best educators in the world, and that they leave a long-lasting impact on their students, schools, and communities in the United States; Yuning Pan is a third-year ambassador teacher who is originally from Guangdong Province, China.
 She is currently teaching Mandarin in 6th, 7th, and 8th grades at Marvin Ridge Middle School in Union County, North Carolina.
 Read on to learn more about Yuning’s story.